4Geeks logo

 It's all about what question to ask.
 The previous example was a simple condition, but real life is not that simple.
 There are lots of nested conditions and complicated flows that will challenge your skills to the limit.
 For example:

-What to ware in valentine's day
+What to wear on valentine's day

-1if going_out: 2 if can_I_get_burger: 3 if place_bottle_white: 4 if cool_mix: 5 # do something 6 else: 7 if blazers > 3: 8 # do something 9 else: 10 # do something 11 elif she_pants: 12 # do something 13 else: 14 # do something 15else: 16 if naked_she_door: 17 # do something 18 elif blazers > 3: 19 # do something 20 else: 21 # do something
+1if going_out: 2 if can_I_get_burger: 3 if place_bottle_wine: 4 if cool_mix: 5 # Do something 6 else: 7 if blazers > 3: 8 # Do something 9 else: 10 # Do something 11 elif she_pants: 12 # Do something 13 else: 14 # Do something 15else: 16 if naked_she_door: 17 # Do something 18 elif blazers > 3: 19 # Do something 20 else: 21 # Do something